javiercri/synthetic-checker/README.md

   annotations:
     nginx.ingress.kubernetes.io/server-alias: "test.example.com"
-    synthetic-checker/skip: "false" # set to true to ignore this resource, defaults to false synthetic-checker/interval: "60s" # defaults to 30s
+    synthetic-checker/skip: "false" # set to true to ignore this resource, defaults to false synthetic-checker/ignore-delete: "false" # set to true to keep the checks even if the resource is deleted, useful for alerting on accidental deletes, defaults to false synthetic-checker/interval: "60s" # defaults to 30s
     synthetic-checker/ports: "80,443" # defaults to 443
     synthetic-checker/TLS: "false" # set this if all ports use TLS, defaults to false and only port 443 will use a TLS check